blaues0cke/PiSleepTalk/README.md

 * [USB microphone](http://www.amazon.de/gp/product/B00N1YMO9W)
 * [MicroSD card (16GB)](http://www.amazon.de/gp/product/B007XZL7PC)

-## Hardware switch
+## Hardware switch and led

 PiSleeptalk also supports a hardware switch to enable and disable the recording feature.
-Make sure you enabled this feature by chaning the {{button_enabled}} setting in {{config.cfg}}.
+Make sure you enabled this feature by chaning the `button_enabled` setting in `config.cfg`.
 Wire the buttons cables to the following wiring (Between pin 6 and pin 11):

 				|▔▔▔▔||▔▔▔▔|
 				| 01 || 02 |